 Common (or generic) nouns can be broken down into three categories: concrete nouns, abstract nouns, and collective nouns.
 We discuss each of these below with some examples.

-1 - A concrete noun is one that is real and physically existent, that is, it can be perceived by the senses.
+It is one that is real and physically existent, that is, it can be perceived by the senses.

 - I heard the windchime.